-Serritella has already been included in various exhibitions including “Ruminations On Pop Art” at Sandra Lee Gallery, San Francisco, CA; "L'Art de vivre” at Chateau L'Hospitalet in Narbonne, France; “Water Rites” at The Audrey Love Gallery in Miami, Florida; and "Young Latin Contemporaries" at Nassau County Museum Of Art, Manhasset, NY.
-Serritella presented The Webby Awards Honoree winning project, “Project 365” at The Children’s Creativity Museum in San Francisco, CA which was then published and awarded "Outstanding Book Of The Year: Arts Craftsmanship" by the IPPY Awards and was a winner of the USA Best Book Awards in art.
+Serritella’s art has been included in various exhibitions including “Ruminations On Pop Art” at Sandra Lee Gallery, San Francisco, CA; "L'Art de vivre” at Chateau L'Hospitalet in Narbonne, France; “Water Rites” at The Audrey Love Gallery in Miami, Florida; and "Young Latin Contemporaries" at Nassau County Museum of Art, Manhasset, NY.
+Beyond his work on canvas, Serritella presented his Webby Awards Honoree winning project, “Project 365” at The Children’s Creativity Museum in San Francisco, CA, which has been published and awarded Outstanding Book of the Year: Arts Craftsmanship by the IPPY Awards and winner of the USA Best Book Awards in art.

 In addition, Serritella is featured in the upcoming documentary series “Visionaries: Introduced by Lexus, Real Story San Francisco" by Lexus International.
 Serritella’s work can also be seen in the forthcoming exhibition [ee-kwuh-lib-ree-uhm] in collaboration with photographer Cade Martin.

 Serritella currently lives, and creates and still climbs the occasional tree in the San Francisco Bay Area.